sth4k/ObjectDetection/README.md

 train_frcnn.py is used to train the DeepFashion model, with a pre-trained weights from ResNet50. -o shows the parser to preprocess the annotation file. -p indicates the image directory.
 The weights are saved in the format of "model_frcnn.hdf5_epoch_n" where n shows the epochs the weight is saved

+preprocessing: the dataset contain images for both man's and woman's apparels.
+Since the testset contains only woman's apparels' images, we removed man's apparels' images (/img/CLOTHING).

 2. Artelab Dataset
 Before training, please download the dataset and the annotation file, and place in the directory of "artelab".